lareenmelo/100-days-of-swiftui/PROJECT16/README.md

 > ... in this technique project we’re going to look at a handful of accessibility techniques, then look at some of the previous projects we made to see how they might get upgraded.

 ## Topics
-EnvironmentObjects, TabView, Tags, Result, objectWillChange, interpolation
+EnvironmentObjects, TabView, Tags, Result, objectWillChange, image interpolation, contextMenu, UserNotifications, Swift Package Manager (SPM), Semantic Versioning,

 | Day 79 :white_check_mark: | Day 80 :white_check_mark: | Day 81 :white_check_mark: | Day 82 :white_check_mark: | Day 83 :white_check_mark: | Day 84 :white_check_mark: | Day 85 :white_check_mark: |
 |:--|:--|:--|:--|:--|:--|:--|